 Once an Exception is addressed, the CI report can be run again and the number of Exceptions should go down.

 Before the CI Report can be successfully submitted to the AAMC, there should be 0 Exceptions.
-If the Exception count is higher than zero, then the AAMC will reject the CI report.
+If the Exception count is higher than zero, then the AAMC will reject the CI report submission.

 Warnings indicate information that you should be aware of and try to fix but that do not violate any AAMC business rules for the CI report.
 Even with a Warning count higher than 0, the CI report can still be successfully submitted.

 For example, an Event is missing an IM/AM but since that Event was tagged as a particular Event Type where a default IM/AM was set, then the system automatically applied that default IM/AM setting.
-In this case, it is not an Exception because the default IM/AM was applied.
-The Warning serves an informational purpose.
+In this case, it is not an Exception because the default IM/AM was applied, therefore the Warning is only for informational purposes.

 To include a Course in the CI report, it must be marked as a Primary Course in the Course Template - reflecting that it is a required component of the curriculum.
-For example, an optional Mindfulness Course might not be marked as a Primary Course and thus will not show up in the CI report.
+For example, an optional Mindfulness Course might not be marked as a Primary Course and thus will not be included in the CI report.

 Path: Home > Course Management > Course Settings > Courses > Course Templates > View All > [Select Course Template]